 The results here for Doppler spread can be matched with those given in [6] where they considered, theoretically and by simulation, the error floor due to ICI only.
 If only the error floor due to ICI as a function of the maximum Doppler frequency is simulated, the results in Fig. 6 are obtained.
 This case is for a 1024-carrier OFDM system using 16-QAM subcarrier modulation in a purely Doppler spread Rayleigh fading channel.
 To determine error floors, the signal-to-noise ratio is assumed to be infinite.
-We also include a comparison of the time domain pilot correction scheme used for the results in Fig. 5 with a frequency domain pilot correction scheme that The results are compared to theoretical was developed. expectations obtained from [6] and simulations performed using an ideal compensation term that performs perfect channel estimates.
+We also include a comparison of the time domain pilot correction scheme used for the results in Fig. 5 with a frequency domain pilot correction scheme that was developed.
+The results are compared to theoretical expectations obtained from [6] and simulations performed using an ideal compensation term that performs perfect channel estimates.
 In this case, the data is subjected to both the channel envelope and phase variations and the pilots correct for both channel impairments.

-Fig. 6 Effects due to ICI: Comparison of two pilots in Doppler spread Rayleigh fading channel; 16-QAM
+Fig. 6 Effects due to ICI: Comparison of two pilots in Doppler spread Rayleigh fading channel; 16-QAM pilot plus guard band totals 33 frequency bins.

-The frequency domain pilot technique is implemented by inserting a pilot surrounded by a guard band consisting of 16 frequency bins of null data on each side of the pilot, so that pilot plus guard band totals 33 frequency bins.
 The guard band serves to protect the pilot from ICI.
 This combination of pilot and guard band replaces 33 of the QAM data symbols from each set of 1024 QAM data symbols prior to the IDFT operator at the transmitter.
 The pilot is then recovered at the output of the DFT operator, where it is assumed that the data on the surrounding subcarriers undergo the same channel impairments.
 The data recovered from each OFDM symbol is adjusted by the same factor necessary to return the associated pilot to its transmitted value.
-The pilot and guard band are discarded and error analysis is performed on the pilotcorrected data.
+The pilot and guard band are discarded and error analysis is performed on the pilot-corrected data.